json-schema-org/blog/pages/posts/w3c-wot-case-study.md

-While technologies like OpenAPI and AsyncAPI largely solve this problem in the context of Web APIs, they fall short for describing networks of non-HTTP and multi-protocol devices and do not consider different modes of interaction based on their meaning in the physical world.
+While technologies like OpenAPI and AsyncAPI largely solve this problem in the context of Web APIs, they fall short for describing networks of non-HTTP and multi-protocol devices, and do not consider different modes of interaction based on their meaning in the physical world.

 ## Solution